-River Oaks Hospital, located in metropolitan New Orleans, Louisiana, has provided quality treatment to individuals suffering from mental illness, and/or addictive disorders since 1970.
+River Oaks Hospital, located in metropolitan New Orleans, Louisiana, is a psychiatric facility that has provided quality treatment to individuals suffering from mental illness, and/or addictive disorders since 1970.
 Situated on a 14-acre campus, inpatient services are available for all ages (children, adolescents, adults, seniors).
 We also offer a partial hospitalization program (PHP) and intensive outpatient programs (IOP) for adults.

 River Oaks Hospital provides the following:

 - For individuals needing hospitalization, patient living space is available in five separate and distinct treatment pavilions.

 - Within each pavilion, three wings allow for further distinction between treatment diagnoses, age, or gender.

 - This unique design offers increased integrity and focus for clients in different treatment programs.